Solid-state battery: Uses

 Solid-state batteries are potentially useful in pacemakers, RFIDs, wearable devices, and electric vehicles.

 Electric vehicles

-Hybrid and plug-in electric cars use a variety of battery technologies, including Li-ion, nickel–metal hydride (NiMH), lead–acid, and electric double-layer capacitor (or ultracapacitor), with Li-ion dominating the market.
+Hybrid and plug-in electric vehicles have used a variety of battery technologies, including lead–acid, nickel–metal hydride (NiMH), lithium ion (Li-ion) and electric double-layer capacitor (or ultracapacitor), with Li-ion batteries dominating the market due to their superior energy density.
+Solid state batteries are desirable due to their lighter weight and higher energy density compared to batteries with liquid electrolytes, which can potentially increase a vehicle's range, reduce cost, and reduce curb weight, all of which are major challenges with current electric vehicles.